 - Justified: The trope has a reason In-Universe to be present. note

 - The butler decided to get revenge on his abusive master.
 (This is the usual Justification.)
 Or, he did it because he's actually an assassin that took the job to be Beneath Suspicion.

 - Powerful weapons glow because the villains are sentient shadows.
-Or the weapons are powered by glowing Phlebotinum.
+Or the weapon is a Laser Blade, which glows by its nature.
 (This trope is not normally Justified.)